the-turing-way/the-turing-way/chapters/open_science.md

 ### Why does open access matter?

-New knowledge is built by synthesizing current scholarship and then building upon it.
 Research is useless if it’s not shared: even the best research is ineffectual if others aren’t able to read and build on it.
 When price barriers keep articles locked away, science cannot achieve its full potential.
-Open Access research can be read by anyone with access to the Internet meaning researchers can make use of as wide a variety of sources as possible.
-This benefits researchers who can work more effectively with a better understanding of the literature.
+Open access benefits researchers who can work more effectively with a better understanding of the literature.
 It also helps avoid duplication of effort.
 No researcher (or funder) wants to waste time and money conducting a study if they know it has been attempted elsewhere.
 But, duplication of effort is all-too-possible when researchers can’t effectively communicate with one another and make results known to others in their field and beyond.

-It also benefits science by allowing ideas to be transferred more easily.
+It also benefits researchers by providing better visibility and therefore higher impact/citation rate for their scholarship.
+Numerous publishers, both non-profit and for-profit, voluntarily make their articles openly available at the time of publication or within 6-12 months.
+Many have switched from a closed, subscription model to an open one as a strategic business decision to increase their journal's exposure and impact.
+Further it can be argued that taxpayers who pay for much of the research published in journals have a right to access the information resulting from that investment without charge.
 Finally, if research is available to the widest possible pool of readers then it is more likely/easy for it to be checked and reproduced.

-#### Benefits to researchers

-Better visibility and higher impact for your scholarship: Studies have shown a significant increase in citations when articles are made openly available.
-Below is a chart from a recent summary analysis that shows the Open Access citation advantage in different fields2:

-#### The public

-Return on our investment: making research publicly available as soon as possible will allow other researchers to build on new ideas as soon as they are published, while in the current system these ideas might remained locked away and unable to advance to state of the field.
-To have the greatest possible impact, the research we fund as taxpayers must be made available to the largest possible audience to make use of and build upon new ideas.

-Taxpayers who pay for much of the research published in journals have a right to access the information resulting from that investment.

-#### Publishers

-Demonstrated benefits: numerous publishers, both non-profit and for-profit, voluntarily make their articles openly available at the time of publication or within 6-12 months.
-Many have switched from a closed, subscription model to an open one as a strategic business decision to increase their journal's exposure and impact, and have done so with great success.

 ### Best practice for open access

 If you are a scholar, consider submitting your work to a journal that is open access.
 Consider self-archiving by adding your journal article to your institution's open access Institutional Repository.
 And if your institution does not have an institutional repository, advocate for the creation of one.

----